mbosio85/ediva/README.md

-#### Ediva creates pipelines to walk you through variant prediction, prioritization and filtering

 Exome Disease Variant analysis (eDiVa), is a variant annotation and prioritization pipleine which
 - Integrates multiple reliable information sources to better assess variants deleteriousness